Pittsburgh police searching for white pickup truck after explosions in city

 NASHVILLE BOMBER'S GIRLFRIEND TOLD POLICE IN 2019 HE WAS MAKING EXPLOSIVES INSIDE RV: REPORT

 No injuries were reported in the initial blast.
 The device detonated under the parked car and damaged the vehicle.
-The white pickup is wanted in connection to this blast.
+The white pickup is sought in connection to this blast.

 A witness described the explosion to the Pittsburgh Post-Gazette as "not much, just a loud boom."